orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

     If you are part of any Heroku enterprise teams, you can create an app in that team.<br>
     For this tutorial, choose `<<Create new Heroku App>>`.
 1. Heroku will create a new app, with a random name, in this case `evening-badlands-29385`.<br>
+    Make a note of your Heroku app name - you'll need it later on!<br>
     The tools will push the code up to Heroku.
 Heroku will detect that it's a Node.js project, install the packages it depends on and start running the app.
 1. Great!
 You've got your Heroku app up, and running.
 If you want to, you can look at it in your [Heroku Dashboard](https://dashboard.heroku.com).
 1. Next, you'll deploy to the Lightning Platform.<br>